BSc Acoustics and Music Technology

 - A Levels: ABB.

-- A Levels: ABB including Physics at grade B and Maths at grade A. GCSEs: English at Grade C or 4.
+- A Levels: Physics at B and Mathematics at A. GCSEs: English at C or 4.

-- IB: Award of Diploma with 34 points overall and grades 655 in HL subjects including Physics at grade 5 and Maths at grade 6.
+- IB: HL: Physics at 5 and Mathematics at 6.
 SL: English at 5.

 We welcome applications from students studying a wide range of international qualifications.